 Because of gaps in our understanding of aging with HIV, there is much to be learned from simply observing people living with HIV who are receiving regular care over time.
-Currently, the Canadian HIV and Aging Cohort (CTN 272) is underway as a prospective, observational study.
+Currently, the Canadian HIV and Aging Cohort (CTN 272-2) is underway as a prospective, observational study funded by a team grant on HIV and healthy living by CIHR.
 This study has recruited over 1,000 HIV+ and HIV- participants.
-By following participants for between 5 and 8 years, CTN 272 will compare the rates of cardiovascular events (such as heart attack, stroke, and angina or chest pain) between those living with and without HIV.
+By following participants for up to 12 years, this study will compare the rates of cardiovascular events — such as heart attack, stroke, and angina or chest pain — between those living with and without HIV.
 Secondarily, researchers hope to compare rates of diabetes, kidney failure, and decreased bone health as well as the mechanisms and characteristics of these diseases in both groups.

 The Canadian Observational Cohort (CANOC) Collaboration (CTN 242) is a national partnership of nine cohorts across Canada.
-This collaborative cohort follows more than 10,000 people living with HIV who are accessing ART.
+This collaborative cohort, which concluded at the end of 2022, followed more than 10,000 people with HIV who are accessing ART.
 Almost 50% of HIV+ Canadians who accessed treatment since 2000 are included under the CANOC umbrella.
-A variety of different studies and projects access the CANOC cohort.
+A variety of different studies and projects have accessed the CANOC cohort.
 Investigating comorbidities, aging-associated changes, and HIV care and management within the cohort is helping inform clinical and research priorities.

 Another cohort in which the CTN is involved is the Cellular Aging and HIV Comorbidities in Women and Children (CARMA) Cohort.
 This cohort is a large, federally funded study that is looking at a wide range of risk factors associated with health problems in HIV+ women as well as children exposed to ART during development.
-A sub-study of this cohort, the CARMA-ENDO study (CTN 277) is compared the prevalence of endocrine, metabolic, and reproductive complications between women living with and without HIV.
+A sub-study of this cohort, the CARMA-ENDO study (CTN 277) compared the prevalence of endocrine, metabolic, and reproductive complications between women living with and without HIV.
 These complications increase with age and may be more common in HIV-positive people.
-By collecting markers of accelerated cellular aging — telomere length and alterations in mitochondrial DNA — CTN 277 researchers are looking for possible explanations for this discrepancy.
-Results from CTN 277, a study in women living with HIV, showed that almost two-thirds of the study participants had elevated levels of blood lipids, like cholesterol.
+By collecting markers of accelerated cellular aging — telomere length and alterations in mitochondrial DNA — CTN 277 researchers are looking for possible explanations for this difference.
+Results from CTN 277, a study in women living with HIV, showed that almost two-thirds of the study participants had higher levels of blood lipids, like cholesterol.
 The authors highlighted the importance of addressing this metabolic risk factor, as well as smoking, in order to prevent long-term consequences to cardiovascular health.
 More about HIV and cardiovascular health is available below.

 The Canadian HIV Women’s Sexual and Reproductive Health Cohort Study (CHIWOS; CTN 262) is a large, community-based prospective cohort study supported by the CTN.
 The broad aim of this study is to look at the distribution, use, and factors related to women-centered HIV services and how these services affect health outcomes in Canadian women living with HIV.
 In relation to HIV and aging, the CHIWOS group is researching the relationship between premature ovarian failure and menopause and HIV, among other projects.
-The CHIWOS team has published over 30 peer-reviewed publications since the study’s launch.
-The team is now working to implement a women-centered HIV care model in the Atlantic provinces and are assessing readiness and feasibility in the pilot study CTNPT 040.
+The CHIWOS team has published over 50 peer-reviewed publications since the study’s launch.